Mutahir-15/PYTHON-PROJECTS/README.md

  # Python and Streamlit Projects Repository

-  A comprehensive collection of over 70 assignments and projects built using Python and Streamlit.
+  A comprehensive collection of assignments and projects built using Python and Streamlit.
 This repository serves as a showcase of my learning journey, highlighting various concepts and implementations.

   ## Features

-  - Over 70 assignments and projects demonstrating Python and Streamlit capabilities.
+  - Many assignments and projects demonstrating Python and Streamlit capabilities.
   - A wide range of concepts and implementations covered.
   - Organized structure for easy navigation and reference.
   - Ideal for learning and exploring Python and Streamlit applications.